-C. Investment Authorization
+C. Investment Authorization and Investment Agreement

 - 53. Respondent's conduct described above breached the contract Mingob signed with the Claimants for the Women's Rehabilitation Center project.
 14 That contract constitutes an investment authorization, as defined in Article 10.29 of the TPA, which provides that "investment authorization means an authorization that the foreign investment authority of a Party grants to a covered investment or an investor of the other Party."
 15 - 54.
-Through the actions described above, the Respondent has violated its obligations included in the following provisions of the contract between the Parties: 16
+That contract also constitutes an investment agreement, as defined in Article 10.29 of the TPA.
+An investment agreement is: